 Scrutineers are people who check to ensure that the process of vote counting is conducted fairly and in accordance with the election regulations of the TUSA.
 All candidates may appoint scrutineers, however only one scrutineer per candidate is allowed.
 Scrutineers are not to communicate with or hassle voters.

-TUSA Business Manager
+TUSA Operations Manager

 Tasmanian University Student Association

 2 Churchill Avenue, Sandy Bay.
 Tas.
 7005